Vegetarian Recipes for Baby Led Weaning & Toddlers

 Baby-led weaning encourages infants to feed themselves from the start, promoting independence and fostering a healthy relationship with food.
 For lunch and dinner, a variety of vegetarian options can be introduced, emphasizing both taste and nutritional value.

 Let's start with lunch ideas.
 Vegetarian baby-led weaning meals may include soft avocado chunks, roasted vegetable sticks, or steamed sweet potato fries.
 Soft boiled egg yolk, served in manageable portions, offers a gentle introduction to protein.
 Mini quesadillas with grated cheese and mashed black beans can be cut into small pieces for little hands to grasp.
-Cooked lentils or chickpeas, mashed or in patty form, provide excellent plant-based protein sources.
+Cooked red lentils or chickpeas, mashed or in patty form or made into a dal provide excellent plant-based protein sources.

 For dinner, you can explore a world of diverse vegetarian options.
 Delicate risottos made with finely chopped vegetables are great for introducing new flavours.
 Roasted or steamed vegetables, such as broccoli, cauliflower, and carrots, can be diced into bite-sized pieces.
 Quinoa or couscous mixed with colourful vegetables and a splash of olive oil makes for a satisfying and nutritious meal.
 Tofu, marinated and baked or stir-fried with vegetables, introduces a chewier texture and additional protein.